 We publish women's poetry of various styles and content.
 Rhymed, free verse, prose poetry - we love it all as long as it's done well.
 Write the poem that only you can write!

 Deep Overstock is the International Booksellers' Journal.
-Our third issue is all about paranormal romance.
-We'd love to read short stories under 3000, flash fiction, mircofiction and poetry especially.
+Our fourth issue is all about Nautical Lore.
+We'd love to read short stories under 2500, flash fiction, mircofiction and poetry especially.
 We'd also love art, sculpture, spells, comics--any medium.
-Now go on, supernaturally seduce us!
+SOS!
+SOS!
+Take us a sailing, oh captain!

 Our prose editors are Mickey Collins and Robert Eversmann.
 Our poetry editor is Ariel Kusby.
 And our art editor is Piers Rippey.
 In your bio, please include any bookselling experience you might have had in the past.
 Mention if you worked at a library or a bookstore or a store that sold books.
 Or please tell us simply why you love bookstores, what bookstores mean to you, what significant experience you've had in a bookstore or with a bookseller.